Academic and research resources

 After completing your doctoral studies, you will be fully prepared for a variety of career options.
 Many of our students pursue careers in academia or industry.
 Others choose a research-related or non-research career, reflecting the broad role of biology in the world.

-- REFs guide for students to find help at MIT (see also Get Help)
+- REFs guide for students to find help at MIT – flowchart to find the right people to talk to

 - MIT Medical – Resources for physical and mental health